object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

     further subpackages.

 :file:`setup.py`
-    This file is outside the package directory and is not actually a part of the package.
+    This file is outside the package folder and is not actually a part of the package.
 The role of :file:`setup.py` will be covered in :numref:`installable_packages`.